lsantucc/SpeechLink/README.md

 To begin a transcription, simply click "Create New Room", allow microphone access when prompted, and click the Record button to begin recording audio.

 Any person with a code can join the associated room to view a live transcription of audio spoken by the host of that room.
+In the event the speaker is not speaking English, a translation will be done on the transcribed text.